The Sticks (album)

 The Sticks is the fourth album by Vancouver-based indie rock band Mother Mother released in Canada on September 18, 2012, and in the United States on February 12, 2013.
 It is a concept album that deals with the notions of isolation, escapism and withdrawal from modern society.
 It was produced by band member Ryan Guldemond and producer Ben Kaplan.

 The album's first single, "Let's Fall in Love", was released on July 17, 2012.
+The single also included the B-Side track “The Sticks”.
+The second album single “Bit By Bit” was released October 22 with exclusive B-side “Slip Away” which was a song cut from the official album.

 Track listing

 All songs written by Ryan Guldemond.